 The selection process

 We embrace diversity, employing people from a variety of cultural and religious backgrounds.
 We take our Safeguarding responsibilities seriously and we are committed to providing an environment that is safe for children.
 Our stringent recruitment procedures make sure the safest and most suitable people work with the children in our programs.
-All successful candidates will undergo a criminal record and Working with Children check prior to employment.
-We provide our staff and volunteers with ongoing supervision, support and training in their work with vulnerable children and their families.
+All successful candidates will undergo all required pre-employment checks which is inclusive of a criminal record check.
+We provide our staff and volunteers with ongoing supervision, support, and training in their work with vulnerable children and their families.
 World Vision Australia participates in the Inter-Agency Scheme for the Disclosure of Safeguarding-related Misconduct in Recruitment Process within the Humanitarian and Development Sector.

 Who we are